 8) Strategic planning

-By taking a strategic approach that focuses on long-term growth and progress instead of short-term gains, competition within the market is likely to be influenced.
+Taking a strategic approach that focuses on long-term industry growth and progress instead of short-term gains is likely to influence competition within the market.

 9) Exit barriers

-As some markets are more challenging to exit than others, this can often lead businesses to take drastic measures just to remain profitable rather than seeking an alternate way out.
+As some markets are more challenging to exit than others, businesses often take drastic measures just to remain profitable rather than seek an alternate way out.
 This has resulted in a surge of competitive rivalry between companies.

 1) Opportunity potential